TrainingByPackt/Advanced-JavaScript/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/TrainingByPackt/Professional-JavaScript/pulls)

 # Professional JavaScript
 In this course, you will gain a deep understanding of JavaScript.
-You will learn how to write JavaScript in a professional environment using the new JavaScript syntax in ES6, leverage on JavaScript’s asynchronous nature using callbacks and promises, and understand how to set up test suites and test your code.
-You will be introduced to JavaScript’s functional programming style and you will apply everything learned to build a simple application in various JavaScript frameworks and libraries for backend, frontend, and mobile developments.
+You will learn how to write JavaScript in a professional environment using the new JavaScript syntax in ES6, leverage on JavaScript's asynchronous nature using callbacks and promises, and understand how to set up test suites and test your code.
+You will be introduced to JavaScript's functional programming style and you will apply everything learned to build a simple application in various JavaScript frameworks and libraries for backend, frontend, and mobile developments.

 Professional JavaScript by **Zachary Shute**